Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Results

 \subsection{Structure}

 The PN structures of the gravitational fluxes have known general forms \cite{Blan14}.
 Based on this expectation, the infinity-side gravitational energy flux can be expressed as

-with each coefficient $\mathcal{L}_{mLn}$ representing a function of spin $a$ and inclination $x$.
+with each coefficient $\mathcal{A}_{mLn}$ representing a function of spin $a$ and inclination $x$.
+The tag $m$ represents the integer, or half-integer, relative PN order of the term (with $m$ not to be confused with its previous use as azimuthal number).
+A script of the form $Ln$ also appears if a power-of-log term, $\log^n(p)$, is present.
+For simplicity, we abbreviate $\mathcal{A}_{mL0}=\mathcal{A}_{m}$ and $\mathcal{A}_{mL1}=\mathcal{A}_{mL}$.
 The non-spinning parts of the gravitational flux for a circular orbit have been previously calculated up to 22 PN orders \cite{Fuji12b}.
-The general expression for the angular momentum flux at infinity has a similar form